Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 \subsubsection{Benchmark Construction}

 The key question of the test case generation task is: given an execution path of a program under test, can LLM generate a test case for the program under test that accurately covers this execution path?
+We formalize this question to: given an execution path $P=\left\{ (C_{1}, B_{1}), (C_{2}, B_{2}), ..., (C_{n}, B_{n})\right\}$ for a program $S$, where $C_{i}$ denotes a code block and $B_{i}$ is the branch condition taken at the end of $C_{i}$, the LLM is asked to generate a test case for $S$ that reproduce $P$.

 For the test case generation task, we first leverage the TestEval \cite{wang2025testeval} benchmark as our data source.
 TestEval is a Python test case generation benchmark that consists of 210 programs under test.
 These programs are collected from LeetCode problem solutions with a cyclomatic complexity greater than 10, with an average complexity of 13.35.
 This ensures that all TestEval programs involve non-trivial control flows, such as multiple branches embedded within nested loops.
 The high complexity of these programs allows us to rigorously evaluate path constraint reasoning on long execution paths with numerous branch conditions.

 Although the original TestEval benchmark includes a ``targeted path coverage'' task, it is not suitable for our study because it only requires LLMs to cover a short and incomplete execution path of merely 5 statements.
 Instead, we construct complete execution path data by running example test cases from the LeetCode problem descriptions on the TestEval programs.
 For this task, we deliberately avoid collecting paths through control flow graph (CFG) traversal, as such an approach often produces a large number of invalid execution paths, which provide little value for test case generation.
 Furthermore, this experiment is designed solely to evaluate path constraint solving capabilities, making it unnecessary to align strictly with real-world use of test case generation.
 To obtain execution paths, we modify the Python \texttt{trace} library, which records executed statements by instrumenting the running code.
 By default, the \texttt{trace} library only logs the executed statements themselves, which is insufficient for execution path analysis.
 Therefore, we extend it with the following modifications to capture richer information: